STUYVESANT PARENTS - KEEP UP WITH SCHOOL NEWS

 Click HERE to download the 2013-2014 School Year Calendar.
 Please click HERE for Stuyvesant High School's Spring Term 2014 Calendar.

-Please click HERE for the January 2014 Regents and Final Exam schedule.
+Please come back to check for the June 2014 combined Regents and Final Exam schedule.

-Looking ahead, click HERE for the projected January 2014 NYS Regents Exam schedule.
+Looking ahead, click HERE for the June 2014 NYS Regents Exam schedule.